anamika-ms/S1-Web-Lab/README.md

 <h2 align="center">
-  <strong>Web Programming Lab</strong>
+  <strong>WEB PROGRAMMING LAB</strong>
 </h2>

- Overview
+## Overview

 This repository contains the experiments for the Web Programming Lab as part of the MCA curriculum, as prescribed by the APJ Abdul Kalam Technological University (KTU).
 The lab focuses on fundamental and advanced web technologies, divided into multiple cycles.
 Each cycle covers a set of experiments designed to develop practical skills in HTML, CSS, JavaScript, and related web programming concepts.

 ---

-Lab Experiments
+## Lab Experiments

 The experiments are organized into cycles that follow the university guidelines.
 Each cycle progressively enhances your understanding and skills in web development.

-Cycle Overview:
+### Cycle Overview:

-Cycle 1: Basic HTML structure and styling.
+**Cycle 1:** Basic HTML structure and styling.
 Covers topics like various HTML tags, creating forms, tables, and simple static web pages.

-Cycle 2: Incorporates CSS and JavaScript to make web pages interactive and responsive.
+**Cycle 2:** Incorporates CSS and JavaScript to make web pages interactive and responsive.

-Cycle 3: Introduction to advanced web technologies like Iframes, multimedia integration, and dynamic content manipulation.
+**Cycle 3:** Introduction to advanced web technologies like Iframes, multimedia integration, and dynamic content manipulation.

-Cycle 4: Working with client-side scripting, exploring HTML5, and building dynamic web pages with responsive design elements.
+**Cycle 4:** Working with client-side scripting, exploring HTML5, and building dynamic web pages with responsive design elements.

-Cycle 5: Final cycle focuses on combining everything into a project and mastering the deployment of web applications.
+**Cycle 5:** Final cycle focuses on combining everything into a project and mastering the deployment of web applications.

 ---

-Important Notes
+## Important Notes

 All programs are designed to adhere to the KTU MCA curriculum.